 - Very bad and sometimes deadly lung problems have happened with busulfan injection.
 Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.

 - Very bad and sometimes deadly liver problems have happened with busulfan injection.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Females treated with busulfan injection may go through menopause at a younger age than normal.
 Talk with the doctor.

 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.
 In both men and women, this may go back to normal but sometimes it may not.
 Talk with your doctor.

 - If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for some time after care ends.
 Use birth control that you can trust.
-Talk with your doctor to see how long to use birth control after you stop this medicine.
+Talk with your doctor to see how long to use birth control after you stop busulfan injection.

 - If you are a man and your sex partner gets pregnant while you take busulfan injection or within several months after your last dose, call your doctor right away.